When will interest rates rise (or be cut)? – Latest predictions

 This article is continually updated to bring you the latest analysis on when interest rates are likely to rise or be cut.
 Sign-up to our newsletter to receive updates to your inbox.

-When will interest rates go up (or down)?
+When will interest rates go down (or back up)?

-The Bank of England will next meet on 22nd June 2023 to decide what level interest rates should be set at.
-Below I explain what you should be doing now before going on to explain what will ultimately determine when interest rates will go up or down.
+The Bank of England will next meet on 6th February 2025 to decide what level interest rates should be set at.
+Below I explain what you should be doing now before going on to explain what will ultimately determine when interest rates will go down and how far they might fall.
+Bear in mind that the market's predictions of where interest rates will be in the future are not guaranteed.

 Should you fix your mortgage rate now?

-I'd strongly recommend you speak to a mortgage adviser as soon as possible, who can look at all your options, including variable rate and tracker mortgages.
+That's why I strongly recommend you speak to a mortgage adviser as soon as possible, who can look at all your options, including variable rate and tracker mortgages as well as the increasingly popular option of an offset mortgages.
+They can also ensure that you secure the best deal even if mortgage rates begin falling during the mortgage application process.
 If you don't know a mortgage adviser whose opinion you trust, then follow these simple steps to get a free mortgage review* from a vetted FCA regulated mortgage professional:

 1. Click the link above